 It is certainly true, however, that buck rabbits have many times been observed to mount and mate with female cats.
-And this fact is amply documented on YouTube, for example, in the bottommost video at right.
+And this fact is amply documented on YouTube, for example, in the video #8 at right.
 And a total of ten videos of ostensible cabbits are included on this page.
-All ten show “cats” which appear to be similar to a rabbit in the posterior regions of their bodies, and which hop like rabbits.
+All show “cats” which appear to be similar to a rabbit in the posterior regions of their bodies, and which hop like rabbits.
 Manx cats with birth defects?
 Cat-rabbit hybrids?
 Such evidence suggests, at the very least, that this issue should be investigated further.
 If these animals are hybrids, it would be easy to verify the fact via analysis of their DNA, given that they would, presumably, be F₁ hybrids.
 Only later-generation backcross hybrids raise difficulties in connection with DNA evaluation.

-It's significant that cats have been known to suckle and raise rabbits (see video at far right).
+It’s significant that cats have been known to suckle and raise rabbits (see bottommost video at far right).
 Animals adopted by a female not of their own kind tend, upon reaching sexual maturity, to choose to mate with animals of that kind instead of their own.
 The result is often hybridization.

 A second argument is that the gestational period of a cat is two months longer than that of a rabbit, which is somehow supposed to make hybrids impossible.
 During the course of my research into hybrids, I have often encountered this assertion.
-It is, in fact, an age-old claim, dating back at least as far as Pliny (1st century A.D.).
+It is, in fact, an age-old claim, dating back at least as far as Pliny the Elder (1st century A.D.).
 But various counterexamples invalidate this line of argument.
 Two well established examples are the cama, the hybrid of a dromedary camel (gestation period = 13 months) and a llama (g.p. = 11 months), and the wolphin, the hybrid of a false killer whale (g.p. = 15.5 months) and a bottle-nosed dolphin (g.p. = 11.5 months).
 Both of these cases are documented on this website.
 In the latter case, the gestation periods of the two animals in question differ, by four months, and not merely two.

 A third is that they are too “different genetically” to produce hybrids.
 But every hybrid cross involves parents that are genetically different and the exact amount of genetic difference that precludes a hybrid cross is unknown, as is the nature of such differences.
 (I say this as a Ph.D. in genetics who has spent years researching hybrids.)